Today’s Miles: 8.9

 One peek of Mt.
 Hood showed us that we were still heading in the right direction.

-Arriving at our destination in no time around 5 p.m., we could have kept going, but there weren’t any great camping locations for several more miles, and Lemiti Creek camp was great.
+Arriving at our destination in no time around 5 p.m., we could have kept going, but there weren’t any solid camping locations for several more miles, and Lemiti Creek camp was great.

 It was the real-deal – spacious, with three separate spaces for groups of tents, and nice benches; one of the comfiest backcountry camps I encountered, although, not the most scenic.